Trones og Sentrum

-Trones og Sentrum is a borough of the city of Sandnes in the west part of the large municipality of Sandnes in Rogaland county, Norway.
+Trones og Sentrum is a borough of the city of Sandnes in the west part of the large Sandnes Municipality in Rogaland county, Norway.
 It encompasses the downtown part of the city, at the inner end of the Gandsfjorden.
 In 2016, this borough had a population of 8,250 and is 2.5 km2 in size.
 Sandnes Church is located in this borough.